Ponca City in Kay County, Oklahoma — The American South (West South Central)

 Erected by Historic Preservation Panel of Ponca City, Ponca City Main Street Authority.

 Location.
+36° 42.226′ N, 97° 4.668′ W. Marker is in Ponca City, Oklahoma, in Kay County.
+Marker is at the intersection of East Grand Avenue (Business U.S. 60) and North 5th Street, on the right when traveling west on East Grand Avenue.
 Touch for map.
 Marker is at or near this postal address: 515 East Grand Avenue, Ponca City OK 74601, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Lewis Haines (Lew) Wentz (within shouting distance of this marker); E. W. Marland (within shouting distance of this marker); Chief Joseph of the Nez Perce (approx. 10˝ miles away); Kay County War Memorial (approx. 12.3 miles away); African-Americans (approx. 12.3 miles away); Land of Hope (approx. 12.4 miles away); Kay County Abstract Building (approx. 12.4 miles away); Newkirk (approx. 12.4 miles away).
 Touch for a list and map of all markers in Ponca City.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 27, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 439 times since then and 17 times this year.
+It was originally submitted on May 27, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 477 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on May 27, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.